This Discussion channel is currently closed.

 Default_avatar

-GENE BACKES over 6 years ago
+GENE BACKES about 7 years ago

 I am against any fees or lower than selling rate discounts being assessed to anyone who has solar or wind power being put back onto the grid!
 The power companies should never be able to decide these issues.
 That would be like the fox watching over the chicken coupe.
 There should always be an unbiased Public Utilities Commission overseeing these issues and listening to the general public's opinion.
 The electric companies just want to make money, not look ahead to what is best for the future advancement of our society.
 Luckily these type of decisions were not left up to the horse raiser's years ago, or we would all be still riding horses today instead of driving cars.
 There is no downside to solar.
 Our government's should do everything they can to promote solar power and not allow the electric companies to ever do anything to penalize and discourage the adoption of it.